Strengthening Governance

 Board of Directors

-Board Member Skills Matrix (As of June 25, 2025)
+Board Member Skills Matrix (As at 25th June 2026)

 The Company has identified the skills considered necessary for its medium- to long-term corporate value growth, thus creating a skills matrix in line with this.
 The Company annually reviews the skills it believes are necessary for corporate value growth, supplementing the skills and knowledge required by the Company through the participation of Outside Directors, thereby invigorating discussions and enhancing the effectiveness of the Board of Directors.
 The Independent Outside Directors include individuals with experience in management of other companies.